dvfrancis/hi-lo-card-game/README.md

 ## Overview

-The higher-or-lower card game is deceptively simple but will test anyone's nerve - decide whether the next card is higher or lower than your existing card to win your hand and increase your score.
+The higher-or-lower card game is deceptively simple but will test anyone's nerve - just decide whether the next card is higher or lower than your existing card to win your hand and increase your score.

 ### Background Information